-We’ve traveled the globe together for over fifteen years now, and in that time we’ve had a chance to find some unusual gifts for travelers that they will actually want!
+We’ve traveled the globe together for over fifteen years, and in that time we’ve had a chance to find some unusual gifts for travelers that they will actually want!
 How do we know?
-We own or have used pretty much every single thing on this list.
+We own or have used, pretty much every single thing on this list.

 There’s something for everyone here, from unique travel gifts for her or him, to special travel gifts for friends going traveling.

 Unique Travel Gifts

 Here they are: our list of 40 unique travel gifts!
 There are gifts here that range from less than ten dollars and up, and they’re all aimed to make the traveler in your life happy.

 Travel Experience with Tinggly